 - Columns - Choose which columns to include in the file manager.
 For example, you might want to add

-- Link style - Set this to either button or icon.
-That way, visitors can either click on a button to download the file; or they can click on a file type icon.
+- Link style - Set this to either button or an icon.
+That way, visitors can either click on a button to download files; or they can click on a file type icon.

 - Filters - Set the Search filters option to Custom using the dropdown menu and add